 The candidate contacted a city park near their home and found out that the park had a trail that needed restoration and signage.
 The candidate worked with a local Boy Scout troop and the park ranger to restore a section of trails and install interpretive signs at the park.
 The candidate worked with the local community to publicize the newly restored trails.

 For examples of previous community partnership projects, visit the N.C.
 Certified Environmental Educator Blog.

 Once educators earn their certification, they are required to complete fifty hours of Continuing Education (CE) every five years in order to maintain an active status within the program.
 Once submitted and approved, the educator’s certification will be renewed and certification will remain active for the next five years.

 The first five-year renewal cycle begins the day of the individual’s official certification date.
 For example, if Jane Smith was certified on 1/1/2012, she has until 1/1/2017 to complete her fifty hours of continuing education credits.
 Her next renewal cycle would begin on 1/1/2017 and end 1/1/2022.
-Those certified prior to January 1, 2009 when the continuing education requirement began have 5 years from that date (until January 1, 2014) to complete 50 hours of Continuing Education.
+These renewal cycles are recorded on the individual's certification account page.
+Activities must occur after the individual's certification date to be used for CE credit.

-Please submit your Form Bs for all continuing education activities by emailing them to firstname.lastname@example.org or mailing to the Office of Environmental Education and Public Affairs, 1609 MSC, Raleigh, NC 27699-1609.
+Please submit your EE Forms for all continuing education activities by emailing them to firstname.lastname@example.org or mailing them to the Office of Environmental Education and Public Affairs, 1609 MSC, Raleigh, NC 27699-1609.

 When you complete the continuing education requirements, your certification will be renewed for another 5 years.
 The continuing education requirement must be completed every five years in order to remain active in the program.
 To view your certification information at any time, click on the “My Account” tab at the top of any Office of EE Web page and then click “My EE Certification status.”